 Foreign students participating in a recognized Student Exchange Program under a J-1 Visa may attend District schools tuition free upon approval of the Superintendent if the "host" family resides in the District.
-Foreign students who are staying with a host family in the District under any circumstances other than a recognized and approved student exchange program may attend with the approval of the Superintendent and exclusively on a full non-resident tuition basis.
+Foreign students participating as an F-1 non-immigrant student may attend with the approval of the Superintendent and on a tuition basis established annually.
 The administration is authorized to file with the U.S. Department of Homeland Security the forms necessary for the monitoring of non-immigrant foreign students during the course of their stay in the District in accordance with the Student and Exchange Visitor Information System (SEVIS).